agentcontest/massim_2022/docs/scenario.md

 There are number of __things__ that can inhabit a cell of the grid:

 * __Entities__: Each agent controls an entity on the grid.
-Entites can move around and (with one of the correct roles) attach themselves to other things.
+Entities can move around and (with one of the correct roles) attach themselves to other things.
 * __Blocks__: The building blocks of the scenario.
 Each block has a specific type.
 Agents can pick up blocks and stick multiple blocks together.
 Blocks have to be arranged into specific patterns to get score points.
 * __Obstacles__: Obstacles block the passage of agents.
 They can be attached and moved away or removed by clear actions.
 In contrast to blocks, they cannot be connected to other obstacles (or even blocks).
 * __Dispenser__: Each dispenser can be used to retrieve a specific kind of block.